cloudmesh/cloudmesh-storage/cloudmesh/storage/provider/gdrive/README.md

 The `Authentication.py` creates a `.credentials` folder under the following path `~/.cloudmesh/gdrive/` if it doesn't exist and creates a `google-drive-credentials.json` file under the following folder `~/.cloudmesh/gdrive/.credentials/`

-`client_secret.json` credentials will be taken from `cloudmesh4.yaml` and it will create a `client_secret.json` file saves it in the `~/.cloud,esh/gdrive/.credentials` folder.
+So, for the **First time**

-Then the `Provider.py` file will call the Authentication.py file and creates a `.credentials` folder in gdrive folder and with in that folder it will try to create `google-drive-credentials.json`.
-So, at this point of time your browser will be opened up automatically and asks for the Google Drive(gmail) credentials i.e., login email and  password.
-If you provide these 2 then the Authentication step is completed and then it will download the `google-drive-credentials.json` and place it in `gdrive/.credentials` folder.
+browser will be opened up automatically and asks for the Google Drive(gmail) credentials i.e., login email and  password.
+If you provide these 2 then the Authentication step is completed and then it will create the `google-drive-credentials.json` and place it in `~/.cloudmesh/gdrive/.credentials/` folder.

 These steps are to be followed for the first time or initial run.
 Once it is done then our program is set.
 After these steps then the program will run